kemtls/draft-celi-wiggers-tls-authkem/docs/authkem-abridged.md

 This is due to the nature of KEMs, which are "interactive" protocols: they require the participation of two parties to complete the key exchange.
 Signature schemes don't require the participation of another party, so they allow non-interactive authentication.

 We avoid a full round-trip penalty that a naive implementation of KEM authentication would imply, by moving the `Finished` message and letting the client send its data immediately.
-This still allows a client to send its request to the server in the same place as it would have been sent in TLS 1.3.
+This still allows a client to send its application data to the server in the same place as it would have been sent in TLS 1.3.

-We think that in almost any application, like in HTTP, a client will first have to indicate what action they want the server to perform or what data they need, before any useful non-public data can be sent.
+We think that in almost any application, like in HTTP, a client will first have to indicate what action they want the server to perform or what data they need, before any useful non-public data can be sent by the server.
 KEMTLS allows both the request and the response to be sent in the same place.

 ::: info